vsrinivas/fuchsia/docs/editors.md

 details.

 It should pick up the `json` file automatically.
-If you want to move it out of the `magenta` tree, you can move the file to its parent directory.
+If you want to move it out of the `zircon` tree, you can move the file to its parent directory.

 ## See also